 Lawnmower blades often need sharpening.
-It is recommended to sharpen these blades at least two times every season.
+It is recommended to sharpen these blades at least two times every season using a good sharpener.
 This maintenance action would make it easy for you to maintain a green and healthy lawn.
 Keeping your lawn mower blade sharp is your first line of defense against lawn diseases.

 In this article, we show you the techniques of sharpening your lawnmower blade.

 Learn How to Sharpen Your Lawnmower Blade